 "The 15th of September 1945, the day of Anton Webern’s death, should be a day of mourning for any receptive musician.
 Doomed to a total failure in a deaf world of ignorance and indifference he inexorably kept on cutting out his diamonds, his dazzling diamonds, the mines of which he had such a perfect knowledge." —Igor Stravinsky

 I have begun to learn oil painting, and it is not easy.
 Here is a palette knife painting.

-The Traveling Players (1975), directed by Theo Angelopoulos
+Painting of a shot from The Weeping Meadow, directed by Theo Angelopoulos